TriesteCitizen/ctf-writeups/README.md

 - Use decryption tools and Hash Analyzers (ROT, Vigenère Cipher, md5/4)
 - SQL Injection
 - Network Inspection
+- Check usernames of a web page that we could use to bruteforce passwords on other ports
 - Web Shells (malicious script that can be uploaded to a web server)
 - Brute Forcing (with tools like hydra into FTP or SSH (e.g. Agent Sudo))
 - Port Knocking when ports are given